 High-quality, cell-level annotations of lymphocytes and monocytes from multiple medical centres were released to encourage the development of algorithms capable of detecting and classifying MNLs.

-To address the above challenges, we introduce KongNet, a deep learning model that effectively captures nuanced nuclei features for accurate detection and classification.
+To address the above challenges, we introduce KongNet, a deep learning model that effectively captures nuanced nuclei features for accurate detection and classification.The name ``KongNet'' derives from our challenge team name, TIAKong, and has been retained for consistency with our challenge submissions and public model releases.
 While KongNet was originally developed to tackle the MONKEY challenge, which targeted at the detection and classification of MNLs in PAS-stained kidney biopsies, the core principles of KongNet's design are applicable to a broad range of tasks.
 KongNet has been evaluated across diverse benchmarks, including the PUMA Challenge~\cite{ref_puma_paper}, the 2025 MIDOG Challenge~\cite{MIDOG2025}, the PanNuke~\cite{pannuke_extension} and CoNIC~\cite{conic} datasets, achieving state-of-the-art (SOTA) results that extend far beyond its initial scope.

 Our key contributions are summarised as follows:

 \begin{enumerate} \item \textbf{A specialised multi-headed architecture:} We present a multi-headed deep learning model with specialised decoders and integrated attention modules for accurate detection and classification of nuclei.
 This architecture enables explicit class separation, reducing inter-class interference, and demonstrates superior performance in comparison to single-headed models.